 - Laurel and Hardy: They mixed Straight Man and Wise Guy with slapstick physical comedy.
 In either case, Oliver Hardy (the fat one) was the straight man.

-- Mel Brooks and Carl Reiner: Especially in their legendary "2,000 year old man" routine, which involved a news reporter (Reiner, the straight man) interviewing a Jewish fellow who happened to be 2,000 years old (Brooks, the wise guy.)
+- Mel Brooks and Carl Reiner: Especially in their legendary "2,000-year-old man" routine, which involved a news reporter (Reiner, the straight man) interviewing a Jewish fellow who happened to be 2,000 years old (Brooks, the wise guy.)
 This routine was actually created on the fly; the two spontaneously came up with it at a party.

 - The Mark & Brian Radio Program:

 - Mark Thompson and Brian Phelps often had this dynamic during the twenty-five year run of this show, with Mark as the Straight Man & Brian as the Wise Guy.
-Often during sketches it's Brian who would perform whatever outlandish character they needed while Mark interviewed him and tried to keep a straight face.
+Often during sketches, it's Brian who would perform whatever outlandish character they needed while Mark interviewed him and tried to keep a straight face.

-- When Mark retired from radio, Brian also left their radio station and joined with longtime friend Jill Whelan to produce The Brian And Jill Show.
+- When Mark retired from radio, Brian also left their radio station and joined with longtime friend Jill Whelan to produce The Brian & Jill Show.
 However, as self-described "Comedy Soul Mates", Brian & Jill are often both wise guys and rely on staff members Donnie and Kathy to provide the Straight Men.

 - Marx Brothers: In the movies, Groucho was always the Wise Guy; whoever he was talking to (except for Chico) would be his Straight Man (or in Margaret Dumont's case, Straight Woman).

-- Morecambe and Wise: Morecambe (Wise guy) and Wise (Straight man).
+- Morecambe and Wise: Morecambe (wise guy) and Wise (straight man).
 However, they are often cited as a Subverted Trope in their later (and funniest) years—one description was "Ernie Wise is a wise guy who isn't funny, Eric Morecambe is a straight man who is".

-- Traditional clown routines often would work in pairs where one — typically in whiteface — would act as straight man to the wilder, more obviously silly other.
+- Traditional clown routines often would work in pairs where one — typically in whiteface — would act as the straight man to the wilder, more obviously silly other.
 In circuses, the part of the straight man could also e. g. be taken by the ringmaster.